Creamy Peanut Curry

 €54,36 /kg

-You’ll get the best peanut curry sauce by sautéing onions, garlic, and ginger, then adding a bit of curry paste and spices like curry powder, cumin, garam masala, or turmeric.
+You get the best peanut curry sauce by frying onions, garlic and ginger, adding some curry paste and spices such as curry powder, cumin, garam masala or turmeric.
 Deglaze everything with coconut milk.
-Stir in creamy peanut butter and season the sauce with salt, pepper, and chili to taste.
-And just like that, you’ve got a delicious peanut curry sauce.
+Stir in creamy peanut butter and season the sauce with salt, pepper and chili.
+A delicious peanut curry sauce is ready.

-Vegetables such as bell peppers, carrots, sweet potatoes, snow peas, broccoli, cauliflower, zucchini, or eggplant work best.
-But you can also add all kinds of other vegetables to your curry – there are no limits to your creativity.
+Vegetables such as peppers, carrots, sweet potatoes, snow peas, broccoli, cauliflower, zucchini or eggplant are best.
+But you can also add all kinds of other vegetables to your curry - there are no limits to your imagination.

-It’s best to use a creamy peanut butter like Vetain’s peanut butter.
-It’s smooth without chunks, has a pleasant consistency and an intense peanut flavor.
-Plus, no sugar or oil is added.
+It's best to use a creamy peanut butter like Vetain's peanut butter.
+It is without pieces, has a pleasant consistency and an intense peanut taste.
+There is also no added sugar or fat.

-I personally love having rice with peanut butter curry, but couscous, potatoes, or simply a baguette also taste delicious with it.
+I prefer to eat rice with peanut butter curry, but couscous, potatoes or simply a baguette also taste delicious with it.

-Absolutely!
-It’s perfect for meal prep and stays fresh in the fridge for several days.
-Alternatively, it can also be frozen and quickly reheated before serving.
+In any case!
+It's perfect for meal prep and stays fresh in the fridge for a few days.
+Alternatively, it can be frozen and simply warmed up quickly before consumption.